yoshidha30/CHROME-EXTENSION-FOR-TIME-TRACKING-AND-PRODUCTIVITY-ANALYTICS/README.md

-Shows the Time Tracker Extension successfully added to Chrome.
+🔹Shows the Time Tracker Extension successfully added to Chrome.

-Highlights the name, version, and purpose of the extension.
+🔹Highlights the name, version, and purpose of the extension.

-Displays a unique ID and developer tools for inspection.
+🔹Displays a unique ID and developer tools for inspection.

-Developer mode is enabled for easy testing and updates.
+🔹Developer mode is enabled for easy testing and updates.

-Ready to track time and boost your productivity.
+🔹Ready to track time and boost your productivity.